entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - In those taxa without the ridges on the dorsal wall of trunk shiled, This character is scored as 'not applicable'

-> - See character 1 and character 2, the coding of *Hohsienolepis hsintuensis* should be changed from ? to 1.
+> - Xian: See character 1 and character 2, the coding of *Hohsienolepis hsintuensis* should be changed from ? to 1.

 > - The coding of *Zhujielepis* is -.
 > - The coding of *Yangfanyu* is -.